Cafelat Robot Manual Lever Espresso Maker

 - Steel portafilter with detachable spouts

-- Professional single-wall steel brew basket and dispersion screen
+- Professional single-wall steel brew basket (NOT pressurized)

 - Steel tamper